Skip to Main Content

 Sam Shipman, Assistant News Editor

-Sam Shipman (He/Him) is a sophomore journalism major from Natick, Massachusetts.
+Sam Shipman (He/Him) is a second-year journalism major from Natick, Massachusetts.
 When Sam is not working for the Beacon, he can be found working with WEBN as the J Channel Manager, SPJ as the Vice-President, or staff writing for WECB Milk Crate.

 Latest from Sam Shipman